Phengar/Projet2_1A_info/README.md

 ## 🎯 Faced issues
 While attempting to read *.csv* files, we ran into issues.
-Namely, each row of *nodes.csv* contains a string with spaces in it and two numbers, when we tried to parse the file using a `fscanf()`. * TO BE CONTINUED *
+Namely, each row of *nodes.csv* contains a string with spaces in it and two numbers.
+When we tried to parse the file using a `fscanf()` without formating the file, `fscanf()` considered spaces as new lines which raised issues.
+To face this problem, we wrote a Python script `formater.py` that formats *.csv* files beforehand.
+Precisely, it deletes looping edges, deletes duplicates rows, it also deletes **\[5, 18\]**unexisting node and replaces comma seprators by spaces in *`edges.csv`*.
+Furthermore, it replaces blank characters within strings by underscore, replaces comma seperator by spaces and deletes ASCII character with code 0xA0 in *`nodes.csv`*.

 ## 🛠️ Compilation & running the project